ttnsy/dac-telco/README.md

 ```
 ---

-## Dataset
+## Dataset Details

 The data set is taken from [IBM sample data sets](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) for telco customer retention programs.

-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
+> "The Telco customer churn data contains information about a fictional telco company that provided home phone and Internet services to 7043 customers in California in Q3.
+It indicates which customers have left, stayed, or signed up for their service.
+Multiple important demographics are included for each customer."

 The data set includes information about: